Welcome to today's edition of the Rush 24-7 podcast.

 Well, she got freedom of expression, but you can't come in and disrupt these public meetings.

-That means thirty-four hundred felons, actually three thousand four hundred and fourteen, now free to vote Democrat.
+That means 3,400 felons, actually 3,414, now free to vote Democrat.

 Hi.

-What on what basis would a Supreme Court justice be asked about immigration?
+On what basis would a Supreme Court justice be asked about immigration?

-I mean, I know Alito is a son of an immigrant himself, uh, but i i I I still think, you know, being such a big issue, it would be interesting to see how he would think about it, because there's a potential that he might actually have to rule on it because essentially uh that's why he wouldn't tell you.
+I mean, I know Alito is a son of an immigrant himself, but I still think, you know, being such a big issue, it would be interesting to see how he would think about it, because there's a potential that he might actually have to rule on it, because essentially.

-I actually think it you could say he did a better job than Roberts in the sense he's got a far bigger track record to defend, and he was far more expansive and open about that record than Roberts had been.
+I actually think you could say he did a better job than Roberts in the sense he's got a far bigger track record to defend, and he was far more expansive and open about that record than Roberts had been.

-I have no idea what the issue would be on immigration until there's legislation passed and it's opposed, and somebody brings it to the court and we take the case.
+I have no idea what the issue would be on immigration until there's legislation passed and it's opposed and somebody brings it to the court and we take the case.

 What's fascinating to me about your question is the perceived role the Supreme Court has in the way you look at things.